uidaholib/games_source/pages/about.md

 Hosting an event?
 Want to have some thing to do?
 Build team work?
 Collaborate?
 Just have some fun?

-Contact Perri Moreno, pmoreno@uidaho.edu, to see about bringing the library's board games to your event!
+Contact [Tyler Rodrigues](https://www.lib.uidaho.edu/about/people/trodrigues.html) <trodrigues@uidaho.edu> to see about bringing the library's board games to your event!

 ## Acknowledgements